maulikpkanani/react-redux-counter-app/README.md

 ## React-Redux-Counter-App

-Advanced React-Redux **Counter App** demonstrating the advance concepts of react with redux
+Advance React-Redux **Counter App** demonstrating the advance concepts of react with redux